-For more details, be sure to check out any of the Pathways within Picmonic for Nursing, our ready-made “Nursing Study Guides” (such as Fluid, Electrolyte and Acid-Base Imbalances), where our proven visual mnemonics will really get those concepts burned into your brain!
+For more details, be sure to check out any of the Playlists within Picmonic for Nursing, our ready-made “Nursing Study Guides” (such as Fluid, Electrolyte and Acid-Base Imbalances), where our proven visual mnemonics will really get those concepts burned into your brain!

 Download our mobile app and take Picmonic on the go!